Artificial Intelligence @ Dawson

 There will also be AI Events often organized and hosted by the AI Teaching and Research Fellows.
 The calendar of events will display below when there are upcoming events scheduled.

-With these goals in mind, Dawson College has instituted a multidisciplinary AI-themed community of practice consisting of faculty members who are committed to developing pedagogical material on AI-related themes and vulgarizing new AI developments to the larger Dawson community.
-The selected fellows, who will be granted a section of release during the Fall 2021, will have to attend bi-weekly meetings, mentor each other, share readings as well as other pedagogical material, and incorporate the developed material in one or more courses offered by their department (preferably) during the Winter 2022 term.
+Dawson College has instituted a multidisciplinary AI-themed Teaching Community of Practice consisting of faculty members who are committed to developing pedagogical material on AI-related themes and vulgarizing new AI developments to the larger Dawson community.
+The fellowships are running in Fall 2021.